esosedi/3166/README.md

   4. [Esosedi.org](http://esosedi.org/) – as main information source
   5. [OpenStreetMap.org](http://openstreetmap.org/) – as secondary source
   6. [Whosonfirst-data](https://github.com/whosonfirst-data/) – as external links for region information (as long Pelias return region code as WOF entity]

+As result - iso3166-2-db is best best free source for countries divisions.
+With incomparable to [Statoids](http://www.statoids.com/)(1000$) quality.
+I mean - this one is better.

 All sources used as external dictionaries, for ability to link and merge data.
 Countries and states exists by themselves and have their own names.